lgleon/genomic_data/README.md

 - Spencer Barriball (Super_Spence_mentor) - For discussing ideas, providing help wherever needed also coaching and "dont give up you are doing great" moments.

+- Luis Rodil and David van Zessen for share ideas, show me where lo look and their patience.

 ## Disclaimer